xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The back office can be used to ingest your content into the system.
 Every piece of content you ingest is managed as one document within the Xayn system.

-The front office is used for all communication between a client form a user.
-The front office mainly provides following use cases:
+The front office is used for all communication between the users and the service.
+It mainly provides the following use cases:

-- semantic search, i.e. trying to find documents which are semantically similar to
+- Search: in particular, we specialize in semantic search that finds documents which are semantically similar to the given query or another document
-    - ... a text query
-    - ... a document
 - personalized recommendations of documents for a  user
     - this is based on semantic representations of the users interest
     - this interests can either be aggregated on out system